 If the weather is beautiful (as it usually is), spend the day outdoors at the Maui Nui Botanical Gardens.
 If you’re interested in native Hawaiian plants, you are sure to spend a wonderful day here.
 There are free audio guides and personal guided tours available.

-There are a few things you should keep in mind for your Hawaiian travels.
+There are a few things you should keep in mind for your Hawaiian travels and all your Maui transportation needs.

 Kahului is a safe place, with welcoming locals and a strong tourist infrastructure.
 That being said, it is always good to be wary of your surroundings and exercise best judgment, especially if you’re traveling alone.
 If you plan on doing any hiking or natural excursions, be sure to follow guidelines and keep a charged phone with you.
 It’s also always a good idea to let people know where you are if you are going off on any island adventures.